Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 available between 80 and 195 knots, and the Mach index pointer being able to be set between the 225 knot and 850 knot regions relative to the airspeed gauge.

-The (<num>1</num>) needle and the inner ring refers to the airspeed in knots.
-The (<num>2</num>) needle and the respective outer ring refers to the Mach scale.
+The (<num>1</num>) needle and the inner ring refer to the airspeed in knots.
+The (<num>2</num>) needle and the respective outer ring refer to the Mach scale.
 Both move along dynamically according to the Airspeed.
 The (<num>3</num>)
-area refers to the airspeed scale before the mach scale starts.
+area refers to the airspeed scale before the Mach scale starts.

 ## Bearing Distance Heading Indicator (BDHI)

 ![wso_bearing_distance_heading_indicator](../../img/wso_bdhi.jpg)

-The Bearing Distance Heading Indicator, or BDHI, presents navigation information as entered by the WSO, provided with two needles (termed the No 1 and No 2 pointers).
+The Bearing Distance Heading Indicator, or BDHI, presents navigation information as entered by the WSO, provided with two needles (termed the No. 1 and No. 2 pointers).
 See [Navigation Mode Selector Switch](upfront_indicators.md#navigation-mode-selector-switch) for Needle Explanation.